 Should you cook fish with the skin on or off?
 For this recipe, it doesn’t matter.
 When you roast/bake fish in the oven with the skin side down, the skin doesn’t get crispy, so it’s not very appealing to eat.
 However, it does separate easily from the fish once cooked (and is a great treat for good dogs!).

 Remove small pin bones before cooking using fish bone tweezers; these are no fun to bite into!

 A good fishmonger at your local grocery store can help you with the pin bones and skin.
 Don’t be shy to ask for help!

-Be sure to drizzle non-fatty fish with extra virgin olive oil.
-It helps keep it moist.
+Drizzle non-fatty fish with extra virgin olive oil to help keep the fish moist.

-Sprinkle dried herbs on the fish before it is cooked as they need to re-hydrate.
+If using dried herbs, sprinkle on the fish before cooking, as they need to re-hydrate.

 Base Recipe Variations

-Use these roasted fish recipe variations for inspiration, then have fun exploring other flavors and ingredients!
+Use these recipe variations for inspiration, then have fun exploring other flavors and ingredients to YOUR taste!

 Health Benefits of Fish

-The American Heart Association recommends eating two, 3.5-ounce servings of fish twice per week, and the Dietary Guidelines for Americans recommend 8 total ounces per week for the general population.
-Why?
-Because fish is a quality source of protein that is rich in vitamins and minerals.
-Fatty fishes are high in EPA and DHA omega-3 fatty acids, which are good for your heart and brain.
+Fish is a quality source of protein that is rich in vitamins, minerals, and sometimes healthy fats.
+The American Heart Association recommends eating two, 3.5-ounce servings of fish per week, and the Dietary Guidelines for Americans recommend 8 total ounces per week for the general population.

 What Types of Fish are Considered Fatty?